schustischuster/evoGE/README.md

 Finalized and tested folders:
 - orthologs all scripts finalized, tested
-- ATGE-DevSeq all scripts finalized, tested
+- ATGE-DevSeq all scripts finalized, tested and figure completed
 - GOslim all scripts finalized, tested and figures completed